 Substantial repurchases of seriously delinquent Mortgages from PC Pools could materially affect PC prepayment speeds.
 On February 10, 2010, we issued a press release stating that we would repurchase substantially all Mortgages that are 120 days or more delinquent from our fixed-rate and ARM PCs.
-The repurchases were reflected in the Pool Factor reports for each applicable PC Pool published by us after the close of business on March 4, 2010 and principal payments associated with such repurchases will be passed through to fixed-rate and ARM PC Holders on March 15 and April 15, 2010, respectively.
-The decision to effect these repurchases stems from the fact that the cost of guarantee payments to PC Holders, including advances of interest at the PC Coupon, exceeds the cost of holding the nonperforming Mortgages in our retained portfolio as a result of the required adoption of new accounting standards and changing economics.
-In addition, these Mortgage repurchases will help us preserve capital and reduce the amount of any additional draws from Treasury under the Purchase Agreement.
-The repurchases would not affect our activities under the MHA Program.
+The decision to effect these repurchases stemmed from the fact that the cost of guarantee payments to PC Holders, including advances of interest at the PC Coupon, exceeded the cost of holding the nonperforming Mortgages in our retained portfolio as a result of the required adoption of new accounting standards and changing economics.
+In addition, these Mortgage repurchases helped us preserve capital and reduce the amount of any additional draws from Treasury under the Purchase Agreement.
+The repurchases did not affect our activities under the MHA Program.

-As a result of our repurchases of seriously delinquent Mortgages, PCs backed by these Mortgages will experience a prepayment, which could be substantial, in the amount of the unpaid principal balances of the Mortgages purchased.
-Thereafter, we expect to continue repurchasing from most PC Pools those Mortgages that become 120 days delinquent when the cost of guarantee payments to PC Holders, including advances of interest at the PC Coupon, exceeds the cost of holding the nonperforming Mortgages in our retained portfolio.
+We expect to continue repurchasing from most PC Pools those Mortgages that become 120 days delinquent when the cost of guarantee payments to PC Holders, including advances of interest at the PC Coupon, exceeds the cost of holding the nonperforming Mortgages in our retained portfolio.
 We will continue to review the economics of repurchasing Mortgages that are 120 days or more delinquent in the future and may reevaluate our delinquent Mortgage repurchase practices and alter them if circumstances warrant.